juliocesar-io/voyager-bot/README.md

 That will serve the `index.html` which hold the Socket client.

-For handle browser events we use jQuery and keypress in order to detect when a key is pressed then and do a socket emit.
+For handle browser events we use jQuery and keypress in order to detect when a key is pressed then and do a `socket emit`.

 ```js
 "keys": "up",